Center for Fertility and Reproductive Medicine

-The Northwestern Medicine Fertility and Reproductive Medicine team understands that the journey to parenthood can sometimes take a long and circuitous path.
+The Northwestern Medicine Center for Fertility and Reproductive Medicine team understands that the journey to parenthood can sometimes take a long and circuitous path.
 Through work with patients, as well as available research, we know that infertility, pregnancy loss and other reproductive concerns can take an emotional toll on individuals, couples and families.

 Because infertility and its treatment can result in diverse emotional reactions, we offer personalized pretreatment psychological consultation, individual and couples counseling, psychological assessment and emotional support to you through the treatment process and beyond.
 These emotional support services focus on the often complex nature of stress and coping with fertility treatment and address:

 - Understanding and adjusting to the feelings of grief and loss that may arise if you need to use donor eggs, sperm or a gestational carrier

 - Exploring the decision to become a single parent

 - Managing relationship issues with your partner, family and/or friends

 - Coping with negative pregnancy test results or pregnancy loss

 - Managing non-fertility related stress

 An appointment with our licensed psychologists, who specialize in women's reproductive health, is scheduled for you as part of the IVF registration process, when using donor sperm, eggs, or a gestational carrier.
 However, there are other times when appointments could be beneficial to you.
 These include:

 - After negative pregnancy results or a pregnancy loss